-- 1.5.1 For engine maintenance, follow the engine manufacture's recommendations precisely as stated in the engine manual. - 1.5.2 Allowing batteries to stand for an extended period of time without recharging them will result in reduced performance and service life.
-To preserve optimum battery performance and life, recharge batteries in storage when the open circuit voltage drops to 12.4 volts. - Note: To prevent damage due to freezing, battery should be fully charged before putting away for winter storage. - 1.5.3 Keep engine and engine area free from accumulation of grass, leaves, excessive grease or oil and other debris which can accumulate in these areas.
-These materials can become combustible and may result in a fire. - 1.5.4 Store fuel in a container specifically designed for this purpose in a cool, dry place. - 1.5.5 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.6 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area, where open pilot lights or heat appliances are present. - 1.5.7 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.8.
-Check all bolts frequently to maintain proper tightness.

-- 1.5.9.
-Keep all guards, shields and all safety devices in place and in safe working condition. - 1.5.10 Frequently check for worn or deteriorating components that could create a hazard. - 1.5.11 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.
+- 1.5.1 For engine maintenance, follow the engine manufacture's recommendations precisely as stated in the engine manual. - 1.5.2 Disconnect the battery from the negative battery post when the unit will be allowed to sit for more than 30 days without use. - 1.5.3 Allowing batteries to stand for an extended period of time without recharging them will result in reduced performance and service life.
+To preserve optimum battery performance and life, recharge batteries in storage when the open circuit voltage drops to 12.4 volts. - Note: To prevent damage due to freezing, battery should be fully charged before putting away for winter storage. - 1.5.4 Keep engine and engine area free from accumulation of grass, leaves, excessive grease, or oil and other debris, which can accumulate in these areas.
+These materials can become combustible and may result in a fire. - 1.5.5 Store fuel in a container specifically designed for this purpose in a cool, dry place. - 1.5.6 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.7 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area, where open pilot lights or heat appliances are present. - 1.5.8 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.9 Check all bolts frequently to maintain proper tightness. - 1.5.10 Keep all guards, shields, and all safety devices in place and in safe working condition. - 1.5.11 Frequently check for worn or deteriorating components that could create a hazard. - 1.5.12 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.

-◆ Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
+Hydraulic fluid escaping under pressure can penetrate skin and cause injury.